dcx07/SSAP-Scheduler/README.md

 # SSAP-Scheduler
-Reads user input parameter --username --password and return their class schedule in JSON format
+Reads username and password from config.json and return their class schedule in JSON format

 ## Prerequisites: